puppetlabs-toy-chest/puppet-quest-guide/Quest_Guide/quests/modules.md

 separate and self-contained, they're much easier to test, maintain, and share than a collection of one-off solutions.

-At their root, modules are little more than a structure of directories and manifests that follow Puppet's naming conventions.
+At their root, modules are little more than a structure of directories and files that follow Puppet's naming conventions.
 The module file structure gives Puppet a consistent way to locate whatever classes, files, templates, plugins, and binaries are required to fulfill the function of the module.